-STDcheck.com uses the FDA-approved Nucleic Acid Amplification (NAA) test, a urine test that is considered the most accurate chlamydia testing option possible.
+STDcheck.com uses the FDA-cleared Nucleic Acid Amplification (NAA) test, a urine test that is considered the most accurate chlamydia testing option possible.
 You will be asked to provide a urine sample, which will be examined for the bacterium, Chlamydia trachomatis.

 Our chlamydia test requires only a few minutes to complete and results are available within 1-2 days.
 The NAA test does not require any form of fasting, swabbing, pricking, or undressing.